Coalbrook mining disaster: Pillar and panel mining

-With too much methane and carbon monoxide in the mine for any rescue team to penetrate the South East of section 10, one of the solutions was to drill from the surface all the way down into the entombed shaft.
-A sophisticated new drill rig at the time was used, but the drill bits wore down as they encountered hard lava rock.
+Failure of the dolerite layer

+The layer of dolerite, a very dense and very hard rock, is also thought to have played a role in the disaster.
+During the first collapse, which was of lesser importance, this layer would have been weakened by the impact.
+Then, shortly before the main collapse, the rock would no longer have been able to support its own weight and hold together in a single block.
+It would therefore have broken, which would have increased the mass weighing on the coal pillars until they broke.

 Response

 In the months following the disaster, four different inquiries were launched under the Mines and Works Act of 1956, with the third one being a judicial inquest.
 The inquests found that the deaths occurred as a result of the subsidence of the mine itself.
 They also revealed that the collapse of 28 December was not reported to mining inspectors, as was mandatory.

 Following the disaster, the South African government established Coal Mines Research Controlling Council to improve coal mine safety and research pillar strength, supported by the Council for Scientific and Industrial Research and the Chamber of Mines Research Organization.